laurynas-biveinis/dotfiles/README.md

 ### Custom commands added

-* `my-recompile-elpa`: force recompiling all the ELPA packages, after a Emacs version upgrade or a borked package upgrade.
+* `my-recompile-packages`: force recompiling all the installed  packages, after a Emacs version upgrade or a borked package upgrade.

 # installation